adityarc19/Ball-images-classifier/README.md

-# Book genre classifier using cover pages.
+# Book genre classifier using cover pages

 This is an end to end project that predicts the genre of any book by looking at its cover page into one of five categories -
 * Children